larry-athey/airhead/Instructions/README.md

 <img width="1024" src="./Airhead-Brain-Installed.jpg"><br>

 As you can see in the photo **Airhead-Brain-Installed.jpg** above, the Airhead brain is installed in its case and it doesn't interfere with the seating of the spacer ring.
 This is just a dry fitting test before we procede with the wiring.
+Please keep in mind that the wiring steps that follow are using a prototype power supply and interface board.
+The kits that I will be selling on my website will come with an actual custom designed printed circuit board.